Hiswe/hiswe.github.io/source/_drafts/05-html-basic-part-2.md

 ### A common mistake: not nesting properly

-{% caption HTML doesn't like HTML elements in a quantum state %}
+{% caption Browser doesn't like HTML elements in a quantum state %}
 {% asset_img intertwined-apple.svg 270 180 an apple stuck in the border of a basket %}
 {% endcaption %}